 TThe Army Rugby Union (ARU) is committed to improving the standard of rugby at all levels of the game, from grass roots Community Rugby to the Representative teams.
 Key to this is the development of skills and tactics through effective, imaginative and demanding training.
 Qualified coaches are vital to the future of Army Rugby.
 No matter what your level of playing or coaching experience, there is something for you on a coaching course run by the ARU.
 RFU course programme can be found: http://www.englandrugby.com/my-rugby/courses/search/#/search?id=&c

-The Level 3 Programme in Coaching Rugby Union has been developed in line with UK Coaching Certificate criteria.
-Applications for the 2015 – 2016 UKCC Level 3 in Coaching Rugby Union Course are available at http://www.englandrugby.com/my-rugby/coaches/ukcc-level-3-and-level-4/
+The award courses in Coaching Rugby Union have been developed in line with UK Coaching certificate criteria.
+Applications for the Advanced Coaching awards can be found here: http://www.englandrugby.com/my-rugby/coaches/ukcc-level-3-and-level-4/

 Coaches within the Army Rugby Union wishing to apply for the course should use the link above to find more details, please note the prerequisites required for this course and the associated timelines.